reutlazarr/AspProject/README.md

 Welcome to the exciting journey of developing BloomFilter!

-**Important Notice for Targil 4:** this is the branch of targil 1. move to main_tcp branch for checking targil 4! clone the repository:
+**Important Notice for Targil 4:** this is the branch of targil 1.
+Move to main_tcp branch for checking targil 4!
+Clone the repository:
 ```
 git clone --branch main_tcp https://github.com/reutlazarr/AspProject
 ```